Frequency-Sovereignty-System/freq-archive-layer/README.md

-Current Status Notice (Important)
+CURRENT STATUS NOTICE (IMPORTANT)

-This repository functions as the Archive and Evidentiary Layer of the Frequency Sovereignty System.
+This repository functions as the
+Archive and Evidence Layer of the Frequency Sovereignty System.

+Starting from version 2.0,
+this repository is dedicated to preserving:
+- historical records,
+- prior-version documents,
+- submitted materials,
+- and continuity-of-existence evidence,

-As of version 2.0, this repository serves exclusively to preserve historical records, prior documents, submission artifacts, and continuity evidence for verification, traceability, and reference.
+for purposes of verification, traceability, and reference.

+---

+STATUS AND APPLICABILITY

-All materials preserved here that predate or differ from the current authoritative declarations are maintained strictly as historical records and are explicitly superseded by the active system definitions.
+All materials stored in this repository, including those created prior to or differing from current authoritative declarations, are retained strictly as historical and archival records.

+These materials:
+- do not serve as current authoritative system definitions,
+- do not define active system behavior,
-This repository does NOT define current system behavior, active interfaces, permissions, authorization rules, or any executable, callable, or operational capabilities.
+- do not define interfaces, permissions, or authorization rules,
+- and do not provide any executable, callable, or operational functionality.

+Their purpose is to document system evolution and provide continuity and provenance evidence, not to replace, modify, or override current system definitions.

+---

+AUTHORITATIVE DEFINITION LOCATION

-Authoritative definitions of the active system are maintained solely in:
+Current authoritative definitions of the active system are maintained exclusively in:

-- Root Layer — Root Declaration v2.0
+- Root Layer: Root Declaration v2.0
-- Protocol Layer — Interface Declarations v2.0
+- Protocol Layer: Interface Declarations v2.0

+This repository does not perform an authoritative role and does not participate in system execution, control, governance, or operation.

+---

+HUMAN INTERPRETATION ASSISTANCE

-This repository includes a Human Understanding Guide intended solely to support correct human interpretation and reference.
+This repository includes a “Human Understanding Guide” intended solely to assist human readers in correctly interpreting and referencing archival materials.

+This guide:
-It does not define system behavior, interfaces, permissions, or grant authorization of any kind.
+- does not define system behavior,
+- does not define interfaces or permissions,
+- does not grant authorization or delegation,
+- and does not participate in execution or runtime operation.

 ---